davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

 * a keyboard can be used to set the rootkey, key range and velocity range (the cell has to be in edit mode first),
 * a multiple selection, followed by the editing of the last cell, will edit all cells simultaneously,
 * the keys :kbd:`Del` and :kbd:`Backspace` clear the content of all selected cells,
-* stereo divisions may be edited simultaneously if the option is enables in the software [preferences](manual/settings.md#doc_general),
+* stereo divisions may be edited simultaneously if the option is enables in the software [preferences][settings-general],
-* key names may be numeric or as a text (having C3, C4 or C5 as middle C), depending on the option chosen in the [preferences](manual/settings.md#doc_interface),
+* key names may be numeric or as a text (having C3, C4 or C5 as middle C), depending on the option chosen in the [preferences][settings-interface],
 * copy / paste / cut of a set of cells (not necessarily adjacent) may be done via :kbd:`Ctrl`+:kbd:`C` / :kbd:`Ctrl`+:kbd:`V` / :kbd:`Ctrl`+:kbd:`X`.

-Do not forget the [tools](manual/soundfont-editor/tools/instrument-tools.md) available!
+Do not forget the [tools][i-tools] available!
-In particular the tool allowing a [key-based configuration](manual/soundfont-editor/tools/instrument-tools.md#doc_global).
+In particular the tool allowing a [key-based configuration][i-tool-global].

 ### Possibility to mute divisions